How to Embroider Photos for a Heartfelt Mother's Day Gift

 Use the tip of your embroidery needle to poke guide holes along the lines of your drawing.
 These holes should be approximately 1/8-inch apart, to help "trace" the lines of your drawing with your embroidery thread.

 Prepare your embroidery thread, otherwise known as floss.
-Standard embroidery floss comes in a hank that's made from 6-ply strands; split this in half and separate three strands.
-Cut a length of about three feet.
-Thread the three strands through your embroidery needle, pull the ends so that they're even, and knot them off so that there is a thick knot at the end.
+Standard embroidery floss comes in a hank that's made from 6-ply strands; split this in half to separate three strands.
+Cut a length of about 3-feet.
+Thread the strands through your embroidery needle, pulling the ends so that they're even, and make a thick knot at the end.

 Most of your designs will be outlined with a backstitch.
 This technique was used on the paper airplane on this design.
 Start by creating your first stitch as described above.
 Then, skip a hole and come up from the back of the photograph into the next hole.
 Once your thread is in the front of the photograph again, insert it through the hole you skipped, creating a backstitch.
 Continue in the same manner (skip a hole, come up through the back, insert through the skipped hole) until your entire design is outlined.

 Once your design is outlined, tie off the thread at the back of your photograph and trim the extra.

 Give and Enjoy

 Give to the moms in your life and enjoy!
-These are wonderful as Mother's Day cards (glue a backing on it to hide the stitches and so that you can write a little message), or framed as art.
-No matter how you give it, mom will love it!
+These are wonderful as Mother's Day cards (glue a backing on them to hide the stitches and so that you can write a little message), or you can frame them as art.
+No matter how you give them, mom will be sure to love them!